PacktPublishing/Application-Lifecycle-Management-on-Microsoft-Power-Platform/README.md

-# Application Lifecycle Management in Power Platform
+# Application Lifecycle Management on Microsoft Power Platform
 Repository for the Application Lifecycle Management in Power Platform book.

 ## Prerequisites